volfco/Mediawiki-SPIRIT/README.md

 # RITpedia

 This is the RITpedia MediaWiki theme.
+All content is released under the Apache License except any RIT or RITpedia related images/logos.
+Those are included as a point of reference, and do not fall under any opensource license.

 ## Installation
 First, clone the repository into your `skins/` directory.